nic6911/HPACS/README.md

 ## Arduino based
 The code is implemented on an Arduino Mega and uses two of the 16-bit timers for "PWM" and control loop.
 Furhtermore a Nextion 3.2" basic HMI panel is used.
 I am not a software engineer so my coding may ot be optimal or directly intuitive to others...

+### Dependencies
+I use a couple of libraries in the code: "DallasTemperature", "EEPROMex", "ITEADLIB_Arduino_Nextion-master" and the more commonly known "OneWire".

 ## Hardware
 I use a cheap WASCO Hot Plate, a cheap SS-relay, a Dallas onewire temperature sensor an Arduino Mega and a Nextion 3.2" HMI interface/display.